rohimayaventures/masala_and_magnolia/README.md

 - CI checks: markdown lint + link check
 - On release, `.md` bundles are zipped to `/dist`

-## 🕊️ About Rohimaya Publishing
+## 🕊️ About Rohimaya Publishing LLC
 Stories that **hold** you while you become.
 Contact: **hello@rohimayapublishing.com**
 Website: **https://rohimayapublishing.com**
- © 2025 Rohimaya Publishing
+ © 2025 Rohimaya Publishing LLC

 > *“In our kitchen, the moon is a clock, the stove is a compass, and love is the only spice we never measure.”*